albertpurnawan/BeOne-POS/README.md

 ## Run
 ### Debug
 1. On VSCode, choose Run > Run Without Debugging
+2. Choose desired platform if prompted
 ### Release
-1. Run flutter build windows
+1. Run `flutter build windows` for Windows or `flutter build apk` for Android
+2. Install the app (for Android)
-2. Open the app
+3. Open the app

 ## VSCode
 ### Extensions